Terms and conditions

 2.2 Order types

-The ticket can be collected on the spot from the sales offices in Matterhorn glacier paradise, Sunnegga-Rothorn, the SAC Snow and Alpine Centre (winter only) as well as at Gornergrat on presentation of the order confirmation.
-A KeyCard deposit of CHF 5 will be charged.
+The ticket can be collected on the spot at the ticket machine or from the sales offices in Matterhorn glacier paradise, Sunnegga-Rothorn, the SAC Snow and Alpine Centre (winter only) as well as at Gornergrat and Zermatt Tourism on presentation of the order confirmation.
+A pick-up fee of CHF 5 is payable for each ticket.

 The “Delivery” order type incurs forwarding charges plus the KeyCard deposit of CHF 5:

 The average delivery time within Switzerland is 2–3 working days.
 Within Europe it is 3–5 working days and outside Europe 5–10 working days.
 Orders are processed and dispatched on weekdays from Monday to Friday.
 Any taxes, customs duties and inland delivery costs for deliveries abroad will be billed to the CUSTOMER.